This Teenager Makes The World’s Best Vegan Breakfast Cake

 You'd do this too (please tell me you'd do this too) if you had baked goods by Clara Polito in your house.
-The vegan teenager just wrote her first cookbook, and it's filled with creative and delicious dessert recipes like the one for Breakfast Cake.
+The vegan teenager just wrote her first cookbook published by powerHouse Books, and it's filled with creative and delicious dessert recipes like the one for Breakfast Cake.

-A few days before my Breakfast Cake addiction began, I met up with Polito at her home in Los Angeles to learn more about Clara Cakes: Delicious and Simple Vegan Desserts for Everyone!, which debuts to US readers in March.
+A few days before my Breakfast Cake addiction began, I met up with Polito at her home in Los Angeles to learn more about Clara Cakes: Delicious and Simple Vegan Desserts for Everyone!, which debuts on March 7.

 Inside the sunny Atwater Village apartment, Polito told me about her meatless history.
 Her mother, Colleen, became a vegetarian at the age of 16 for ethical reasons.
 Polito followed suit at the tender age of five, then made the switch to veganism at 14.
 "I read more about factory farming and the dairy and egg industry, and felt that being vegetarian wasn't enough anymore," Polito said.